Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 A great piece of software makes the customer and the developer happy.
 If I read these scrum articles they almost have you believe that a process can compensate for everything.
 But it cannot.
 A bad dev will ruin your project and no amount of process can save you.
-Just like the oposite is true, a good dev can be ruined by a process.
-For me, scrum is the embodyment of this philosophy.
+Just like the opposite is true, a good dev can be ruined by a process.
+For me, scrum is the embodiment of this philosophy.

 My philosophy is simple, it can be summed up in a single sentence: